AmosNimos/change-directory-plus/README.md

 	Move selection down = s
 	Move into selected directory/file = a
 	Move out of current directory = d
+	(like in vim you can use hjkl keys to move)
 	Enter directory = e
 	Quit terminal = escape
 	exit cdp = q